 All commercially sexually exploited children are defined as juvenile sex trafficking victims.
-Child sex trafficking victims are eligible for services and benefits, including crime victims' compensation and sex trafficked minors are specifically exempt from ineligibility factors that would reduce or eliminate a compensation award.
-Montana's "sexual servitude" statute expressly prohibits a defense based on the willingness of the minor to engage in the commercial sex act, but CSEC offenses do not expressly prohibit this defense.
-Children are not criminally liable for prostitution offenses as well as non-violent offenses committed as a direct result of trafficking victimization.
-Although child sex trafficking victims are presumed to be a youth in need of care, Montana law does not mandate the provision of specialized services.
-The definition of abuse specifically includes CSEC, but not child sex trafficking.
-The definition of "a person responsible for the child's welfare" seems too narrow to reach an exploiter who is not a family or household member; however, that definition should not limit access to protection by child welfare for child sex trafficking victims who are presumed to be a youth in need of care.
+"Sexual servitude" expressly prohibits a defense based on the willingness of the minor to engage in the commercial sex act; consent is also ineffective for other CSEC and trafficking offenses.
+State law prohibits the criminalization of minors for prostitution; further, a minor who has been identified as a trafficking victim will also be protected from criminalization for "promoting prostitution" and non-violent offenses.
+Juvenile sex trafficking victims are entitled to specialized services and care.
+The definition of abuse specifically includes child sex trafficking and CSEC.
+The definition of "a person responsible for the child's welfare" seems too narrow to reach an exploiter who is not a family or household member; however, that definition should not limit access to protection by child welfare for child sex trafficking victims because the definition of "child abuse and neglect" does not require there to be a relationship between the child and exploiter in trafficking cases.
+Child sex trafficking victims are eligible for services and benefits, including crime victims' compensation, and sex trafficked minors are specifically exempt from ineligibility factors that would reduce or eliminate a compensation award.
 Victim-friendly criminal justice procedures include permitting the testimony of a child-witness under 15 to be taken by two-way electronic audio-video communication, a "rape shield" law that protects human trafficking victims in both criminal prosecutions and civil proceedings, non-disclosure of confidential victim information, and no contact orders for victims and their family members.
-Montana law does not provide a mechanism for minors to vacate delinquency adjudications related to trafficking victimization, and juvenile records may only be sealed and destroyed after a waiting period.
+Montana law does not provide a mechanism for minors to vacate delinguency adjudications related to trafficking victimization, and juvenile records may only be sealed and destroyed after a waiting period.
 Restitution is mandatory for victims who suffer a pecuniary or economic loss.
 Trafficking victims may bring civil claims for damages, including punitive damages, and other appropriate relief.
 The statute of limitations is specifically lengthened for civil actions brought by human trafficking victims to 10 years after their 18th birthday or the end of their trafficking, whichever is later.
-The statute of limitations for commencing prosecutions of trafficking and CSEC offenses is not eliminated or lengthened.
+The criminal statute of limitations for sexual servitude and certain CSEC offenses is eliminated.